 In this case, if the van driver is determined to have been at fault, then, he or she can be held liable for the motorcyclist’s wrongful death.
 If a defective product caused a motorcycle accident, then, the motorcycle maker or the manufacturer of the defective product can be held liable as well.
 If a dangerous or defective roadway caused the accident, then, the governmental agency responsible for maintaining the roadway can also be held accountable.

-In such cases, families of deceased victims would be well advised to contact an experienced Orange County personal injury attorney who will analyze all aspects of the incident and ensure that the negligent parties are held accountable.
+In such cases, families of deceased victims would be well advised to contact an experienced Santa Ana personal injury attorney who will analyze all aspects of the incident and ensure that the negligent parties are held accountable.
 The best personal injury law firms will always offer a free consultation and comprehensive case evaluation to injured victims and their families.